dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 Tracked entity attribues needed for the Growth chart plugin is `Date of birth` and `gender`.
 However, `First Name` and `Last Name` are also needed if you want the name to be printed when using the print function. <br /> <br />

 #### Tracked entity type
-Tracked entity type for person needs the same attributes as the tracked entity attributes. <br />
+Tracked entity type for person needs the same attributes as the tracked entity attributes. <br /> <br />

 #### Program